maximehery/maximehery/README.md

 Passionate about new technologies, I have been studying and programming since I was young.

-Currently working in my own company, a web agency that offers website creation, SEO, e-commerce and mobile applications.

 ## 👨🏻‍💻 About me

 - 🌎 I am living in France